International Foundation Year - Accounting and Finance

 Student Contract

 By accepting your offer of a place and enrolling with us, a Student Contract will be formed between you and the University.
-The 2022/23 Contract is currently being updated so please revisit this page before submitting your application.
-The Contract details your rights and the obligations you will be bound by during your time as a student and contains the obligations that the university will owe to you.
+A copy of the 2023/24 contract can be found here.
+The Contract details your rights and the obligations you will be bound by during your time as a student and contains the obligations that the University will owe to you.
 You should read the Contract before you accept an offer of a place and before you enrol at the University.